bongoslav/Global-Infra-Tech-task/README.md

 ## Configuration

 The application is already configured using environment variables.
-This is done so it easy easier to "plug & play" the api and there is no sensitive info in the `.env` file.
+This is done so it's easier to "plug & play" the api and there is no sensitive info in the `.env` file as well.

 ## Tests